 - Excessive sweating

 - Metabolic alkalosis

 If an electrolyte imbalance is detected by your doctor, you may be further evaluated if such is caused by a disease, condition, or medication you are currently taking.
 Your doctor will then treat the underlying condition or disease if that is the cause of your electrolyte imbalance.

-If this is due to your medication, then your doctor may adjust the dosage or change a similar drug that functions the same without triggering low chloride levels.
+If this is due to your medication, then your doctor may adjust the dosage or change a similar drug that functions the same without triggering low chloride levels in blood.
 If this is due to endocrine or kidney problems, your doctor may suggest you to see a specialist.